HERACLES (spacecraft)

-HERACLES (Human-Enhanced Robotic Architecture and Capability for Lunar Exploration and Science) is a planned robotic transport system to and from the Moon by Europe (ESA), Japan (JAXA) and Canada (CSA) that will feature a lander called the European Large Logistic Lander (EL3, or Argonaut), a Lunar Ascent Element, and a rover.
-The lander can be configured for different operations such as up to 1.5 tons of cargo delivery, sample-returns, or prospecting resources found on the Moon.

-The system is planned to support the Artemis program and perform lunar exploration using the Lunar Gateway space station as a staging point.
+HERACLES (Human-Enhanced Robotic Architecture and Capability for Lunar Exploration and Science) was a proposed robotic transport system to and from the Moon by Europe (ESA), Japan (JAXA), and Canada (CSA) that would feature a lander called the European Large Logistic Lander (EL3, or Argonaut), a Lunar Ascent Element, and a rover.
+The lander could be configured for different operations such as up to 1.5 tons of cargo delivery, sample-returns, or prospecting resources found on the Moon.
+The system was planned to support the Artemis program and perform lunar exploration using the Lunar Gateway space station as a staging point.
+As of 2023, the HERACLES project has been superseded by the Argonaut project, and is no longer active.

 Project overview

 The HERACLES architecture was outlined by 2015.
 ESA approved the HERACLES project in November 2019.
 Its first mission is expected to launch in 2030.
-The project will be the next phase of ESA's European Exploration Envelope Programme (E3P).
+The project will be the next phase of ESA's exploration program Terrae Novae (known as European Exploration Envelope Programme—E3P before 2021).

-The HERACLES transport system will leverage the Lunar Gateway as a staging point.
-The architecture involves dispatching the EL3 lunar lander from Earth aboard an Ariane 64 which would land on the Moon with a disposable descent module.
+The HERACLES transport system would leverage the Lunar Gateway as a staging point.
+The architecture involved dispatching the EL3 lunar lander from Earth aboard an Ariane 64 which would land on the Moon with a disposable descent module.

-The EL3 lander will have a landing mass of approximately 1800 kg and will be capable of transporting a Canadian robotic rover to explore, prospect potential resources, and load samples up to 15 kg on the ascent module.
+The EL3 lander would have a landing mass of approximately 1800 kg and would be capable of transporting a Canadian robotic rover to explore, prospect potential resources, and load samples up to 15 kg on the ascent module.
 The rover would then traverse several kilometers across the Schrödinger basin on the far side of the Moon to explore and collect more samples to load on the next EL3 lander.
 The ascent module would return each time to the Lunar Gateway, where it would be captured by the Canadian robotic arm and samples transferred to an Orion spacecraft for transport to Earth with the returning astronauts.
 The ascent module would then be refueled and paired with a new descent module dispatched from Earth.

 The second and third landings would each have 500 kg payload available for alternate uses such as testing new hardware, demonstrating technology and gaining experience in operations.
-The 4th or 5th lander mission will provide a sample return.
+The 4th or 5th lander mission would provide a sample return.

-The project will require the development of a reusable lunar ascent engine, four of which could be clustered to power a reusable crewed or robotic lander in the future.
-Later missions will include a pressurised rover driven by astronauts and an ascent module for the crew to return to Earth.
+The project would require the development of a reusable lunar ascent engine, four of which could be clustered to power a reusable crewed or robotic lander in the future.
+Later missions would include a pressurised rover driven by astronauts and an ascent module for the crew to return to Earth.

-Key objectives

-The key objectives of HERACLES include:
+The key objectives of HERACLES included: